kingToolbox/WindTerm/README.md

 # WindTerm
-A professional SSH/Telnet/Serial/Shell/Sftp client for DevOps.
+A Quicker and better SSH/Telnet/Serial/Shell/Sftp client for DevOps.

 _Hello WindTerm :rose:, hello world!_

 **We're just beginning!
-If you want a high performance text editor, you can try [WindEdit](https://www.github.com/kingToolbox/DIGEdit/).**
+If you want a high performance text editor, you can try [WindEdit](https://www.github.com/kingToolbox/WindEdit/).**

 # License
 **Completely FREE for commercial and non-commercial use without limitations.**